Breadcrumb

 Return to Top

-Kimberley Durack Lunch Explorer Cruise ex.
-Kununurra with Discovery Resorts Lake Argyle (Includes Lunch)
+Kimberley Durack Lunch Explorer Cruise with Discovery Resorts Lake Argyle - Lunch Included

-Experience the stunning beauty of Lake Argyle with a luxurious cruise aboard The Kimberley Durack.
-Enjoy the convenience of included return coach transfers from Kununurra to Discovery Resorts - Lake Argyle, ensuring a seamless journey.
-Glide through captivating bays and inlets, encountering diverse wildlife, and immerse yourself in the crystal-clear waters of a secluded island.
-Savour a delicious fresh grazing lunch, complemented by complimentary beer, wine, and soft drinks.
-Gain insightful knowledge from our experienced skipper as you explore the Main Ord Dam site and the impressive Ord River Gorge.
-The adventure concludes with a refreshing dip in the iconic infinity pool at Discovery Resorts - Lake Argyle, before your comfortable return coach transfer to Kununurra.
+Immerse yourself in the breathtaking beauty of Lake Argyle with a luxurious cruise aboard The Kimberley Durack.
+Glide through stunning bays and inlets, encountering incredible wildlife, before diving into the crystal-clear waters of a secluded island.
+Enjoy a delicious fresh grazing lunch, complemented by complimentary beer, wine, and soft drinks.
+Our experienced skipper will provide insightful commentary as you explore the Main Ord Dam site and the dramatic Ord River Gorge.
+The adventure concludes with a refreshing dip in the iconic infinity pool at Discovery Resorts - Lake Argyle.

 Your accommodation: Discovery Resorts - Lake Argyle